pamarthiabhinav/AGH-Rentals/README.md

-## This Is My Django Projject Repository
+## This Is My Django Project Repository
+### My Django Project Is Based On The Rental Systems Domain

 To Run This Application Just Install The Requirements Mentioned In The requirements.txt file